Journal or Book Title

 Researchers have studied interpersonal interventions as a means of increasing the performance of work teams.
 However, for short-term teams working on contrived tasks of short duration—a combination common in research studies—interpersonal interventions do not seem to affect team performance as much as task interventions.
 Yet, for short-term teams working on real tasks of longer duration and for ongoing teams, the effects of interpersonal interventions on team performance are more positive.
 This article presents a temporal framework of teams and tasks that predicts the expectation of benefit, which in turn mediates the effectiveness of interpersonal interventions on team performance.

 Bradley, John; White, Barbara Jo; and Mennecke, Brian E., "Teams and Tasks: A Temporal Framework for the Effects of Interpersonal Interventions on Team Performance" (2003).
-Supply Chain and Information Systems Publications.
+Supply Chain Management Publications.
 5.